 Simple guide to cooking meatloaf

 For the most reliable results, try cooking your meatloaf as follows:

 - Expect it to take about 30-40 minutes per pound (66-88 min/kg).

 - Remove it from the oven when the internal temp hits 150°F (66°C).

 - Rest your meatloaf for 10 minutes.

 - You can safely slice it once the temperature reaches 160°F (71°C).

-A chicken or turkey meatloaf will take a little longer.
+This guide will work for a beef or pork meatloaf, but chicken or turkey will take a little longer.
 It should be removed from the oven when its internal temperature reaches 155°F, and can be sliced and safely eaten at 165°F (74°C).

 All of this is of course just a guide, because there are so many factors that can make yours take a little longer, or cook a little faster.
 But you can avoid problems by watching the internal temperature as you go.